gimphammer/fastfind/README.md

 ```

-So, that is an example on how to exclude the result with grep.
+So, that is an example on how to exclude the result with "`grep`".

-What's more, you can also filter the result by "`grep`" to leave what you want based on the result.
-For example, if you only need the FastFind result in "p2p" directory, then try it like this:
+At other time, there is a large amount of result found by FastFind, but only a few of them is what you are interesting in.
+Then you can also extract something from the FastFind's result by "`grep`".
+For example, if you only need the result related to "p2p" directory, then try it like this:

 ![image-20240610205414775](readme.pic/image-20240610205414775.png)